zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 because `withTraits` automatically implements all interfaces on the source object.
 * The removal of the delegation was helpful in the previous issue, however it brings another problem: the `banknote`'s state must be copied to the `scannedBanknote` instance.
-The `banknote` can theoretically be an instance of an extended trait carrying additional data.
+The `banknote` can theoretically be an instance of a `Banknote` subclass carrying additional data.
 This extra state will not be copied to `scannedBanknote`, thus there is a potential of losing some information when copying state.
 * The problem of combining `ScannedBanknote` with a wrong item emerges again, because the weak type system and the dynamic nature of Groovy does not allow checking the inter-trait relationships.

 #####Summary